anud22/Code-Quiz/README.md

 <br>

 ### Description
-This website provides coding quiz with multiple-choice questions where user can submit score and see its highest score so far.
+This project provides timed Javascript quiz with multiple-choice questions where user can submit score and see its highest score so far.
 The web project is developed using HTML, CSS and javascript, web APIs, event handling, local storage.
 The web page present responsive layout.